10 min read

 There’s a large American expat community that’s been living in Woodlands for years now, and it’s time to introduce this lovely new town in the North to the rest of the expat community.

-The official reason for its popularity with the Americans is the Singapore American School located within the neighbourhood, but other reasons include its proximity to Malaysia via the Woodlands Checkpoint (you can literally get to Johor Bahru in 30 minutes or less on good days), and its unmatched tranquillity.
+The official reason for its popularity with American expats is the Singapore American School located within the neighbourhood.
+Other reasons include its proximity to Malaysia via the Woodlands Checkpoint (you can literally get to Johor Bahru in 30 minutes or less on good days), as well as its unmatched tranquillity.

 As with all suburban new towns in Singapore, Woodlands provides a whole range of amenities and community facilities to its residents, including a regional library, a mall, two MRT stations, and an upcoming community hub.